 Solution: use a fallback font that is closer to the site’s actual typeface

-Since Lato is used in the actual design of this page we can fallback to a sans-serif typeface to minimize the visual difference between it and the browser’s default Times Roman.
+Since this page uses Lato in its actual design, we can fall back to a sans-serif typeface to minimize the visual difference between it and the browser’s default Times Roman.

-By using “fa-events-typefaces-lato-loading” in combination with our elements that use Lato we can target just those elements and change the font-family to “sans-serif”.
+Using “fa-events-typefaces-lato-loading” combined with our elements that use Lato we can target just those elements and change the font-family to “sans-serif.”